Charlie-Patrickson/Tutorial-Interpreting-Spin-Dynamics-in-Dynamical-Decoupling-Schemes/README.md

 **Simulation_Code** - scripts and models used to calculate the time-evolution of each quantum system presented in the manuscript <br>
-**Figures** - hosts the simulated quantum dynamics data, and visualisation code (i.e. gif making code) used to produce each figure in the accompanying manuscript.
+**Figures** - hosts the simulated quantum dynamics output data, and visualisation code (i.e. gif making code) used to produce each figure in the accompanying manuscript.
 See /Figures/README.md for code documentation, including data formats, dependencies and script structure. <br>
 **Supporting code** - HTML, JavaScript, and CSS files, along with supporting assets (e.g. index.html, appendix.html).
 Based in part on work by Andrew G. York (CC BY 4.0): https://github.com/AndrewGYork/gfp_magnetofluorescence <br>